erfan-amani/jflip/README.md

+# JFLIP Project

+Jflip app was a university project for Formal Languages and Automata course.
+You can draw your machine easily with tools are provided, then you can run NFA to DFA or Minimization algorithms on your machine and see your output.
+NOTE: unfortunately right now app doesn't work properly in small devices like some small tablets and mobile devices.
+So for having the best experience with this app use in a desktop screen size.
+Thanks

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).